cesquivias/cesquivias.github.io/_src/posts/2014-10-13-writing-a-language-in-truffle-part-1.md

 ```

 The Environment class is just a simple mapping between strings and objects.
-Because Truffler is lexically scoped, the Environment's parent is searched if the name cannot be found.
+Because Mumbler is lexically scoped, the Environment's parent is searched if the name cannot be found.
 If the top parent is reached and the name is never found an exception is thrown.

 ```java
 public class Environment {